MarieSchweiz/Simple-Ripple/readme.md

 # Simple Ripple

-A Framer.js module flavored with animation and a taste of Android.
-I captured that taste so you can use it in your framer.js project.
+A [Framer.js](https://github.com/koenbok/Framer) module flavored with animation and a taste of [Material](https://material.io).
+I captured that taste so you can use it in your project.

 [![Simple-Ripple Demo](/simple-ripple-demo.gif)](https://framer.cloud/GiKhM)